 top of page

-Maple is an operators VC based in Tel-Aviv, focused on enterprise infrastructure and being the ideal all-round collaborator for technical founders right from the notebook phase
+Maple is an operators VC based in Tel-Aviv, focused on enterprise infrastructure and being the ideal all-round collaborator for the best technical founders right from the ideation phase

 Ben Tytonovich